 - Raspberries – You can use fresh or frozen raspberries in this raspberry mousse recipe.
 I think fresh turn out better due to the liquid that comes when you defrost frozen raspberries.

-- Heavy Cream – Do not use half and half.
+- Heavy Cream – Do not use half-and-half.
 I noticed So Delicious now makes a dairy-free heavy cream, but I haven’t tested it yet.

 - Gelatin – You can buy Knox gelatin or a vegan version.
 Both will work in this recipe.